Our Review Process

 Irrespective of the oatmeal recipe you choose to follow, make sure to keep the glycemic index and carbohydrate intake in mind.
 Some other don’ts you should follow are as follows:

 Thus, limit your daily consumption of the superfood and be aware of the nutritional content.
+Also know about is peanut good for diabetes?

 If you were wondering is oatmeal good for type 2 diabetes, this section will answer your question.
 Frequent consumption of oats will help you in the following ways: